 “BEEP, BEEP, BEEP, BEEP”.
 Wake up at 0500 to a screeching alarm.
-Blissfully unaware of work in my dreams, this sudden jolt to reality already has my exhausted.
+Blissfully unaware of work in my dreams, this sudden jolt to reality already has me exhausted.
 Not knowing what the day holds – good, bad?
 Happy, sad?
 Busy, slow?
 A day in the life of a NICU nurse is unpredictable, sometimes overwhelming, and every bit as satisfying as it sounds.

 Being a NICU Nurse is terrifying, rewarding, and challenging

 I get dressed, (do some other hygienic things), and grab my pre-made lunch before walking out the door to catch the train.
-The peaceful walk in the morning helps clear my mind and ease my anxiety of going into work.
+The peaceful walk in the morning helps clear my mind and ease my anxiety about going to work.
 The fear of the unknown, of what awaits, doesn’t catch up to me until I step through hospital doors.

 I pass security and smile.
 Offer a wave.
 I pass the Starbucks that now seems to occupy every hospital.
 The smell of coffee wafting through the air heightens my senses.
 I breathe in the familiarity and press the elevator button “up” to head to the NICU.

 I’m greeted with stares from other nurses who are also here to work another day.
 Afraid of what might or might not, who might or might not, await them.
 We are all sharing the same thoughts… “Will X still be alive?
 I wonder what happened to X?
 How many patients are there?
 Are we short-staffed today?” and so on.

 As the elevator opens, I leave the others behind and step onto the floor.
 Not yet in the NICU, I take one last deep breath before starting my day.
 “I. Can.
 Do.
 This.”